tmroyce/tmroyce/README.md

 # 👋 Hi, I'm Michael Royce Tan

-I'm a nurse with seven years of clinical experience who became curious about population-level patterns in patient outcomes.
-I strategically developed research skills through my MPH at Michigan, gained some pharmaceutical industry exposure at Inovio, and now I'm ready to contribute to clinical research where I can bridge clinical insight with analytical capabilities.
+I'm Michael, I'm a nurse - seven years, mostly cardiac units.
+I started getting curious about bigger patterns in patient outcomes, so I went back to school for my MPH at Michigan.
+I got some clinical research experience at Inovio Pharmaceuticals, and I've been learning R and SAS.
+I'm hoping to find opportunities in clinical research.
+Still learning a lot, but I'm really interested in this work.

 ## 🔬 My Journey